Alma universitas studiorum parmensis A.D. 962 - Università di Parma Alma universitas studiorum parmensis A.D. 962 - Università di Parma

 Single Call for European and International Mobility for study

-To facilitate access to mobility for an ever-increasing number of students, starting from the academic year 2022-2023, the new Single Call for European and International Mobility integrates the opportunities of the European ERASMUS+ Program and the OVERWORLD University Program in a single call.
+To facilitate access to mobility for an ever-increasing number of students, starting from the academic year 2022-2023, the new Call for Applicants - European and International Exchanges for study purposes integrates the opportunities of the European ERASMUS+ Program and the OVERWORLD University Program in a single call.

 Within the new Single Call it will be possible to find all the information necessary to participate in a mobility to European and non-European universities, for: